 As we continue to navigate the realm of heightened staff shortages, special education departments today look slightly different than they did a decade ago.
 If you were to ask a Special Education Director who makes up their team, they would likely reply that it hosts a mix of teachers who are fresh out of college, or who have transitioned from general education or an inclusion classroom into a self-contained setting.
 To the surprise of many, a Special Education Director may even tell you that some of their special educators are teaching while still working through the formal certification process at night.

-Without seasoned classroom experience for many given today’s teacher retention climate, special educators that are newer to the profession may find tasks like writing an Individualized Education Program (IEP) to be challenging.
+Without seasoned classroom experience for many given today’s teacher retention climate, special educators who are newer to the profession may find tasks like writing an Individualized Education Program (IEP) to be challenging.
 Hey, even veteran teachers have room to increase the effectiveness of the IEP goals they write.
 As educators, we are always learning!

 All of that to say, regardless of staff headcount or years of experience, there is still an urgency (and federal mandate!) to uphold the Individuals with Disabilities Education Act (IDEA) for our student population.